Jamesbarford/easy-json/README.md

 ## jsonSelect
 This allows for `jq` like expressions to select properties from json.
 It is heavily inspired by [antirez project](https://github.com/antirez/stonky/blob/main/stonky.c).
-It is provided as a separate file in `json-selector.c` so if you don't require it you are not forced into compiling it into tour project.
+It is provided as a separate file in `json-selector.c` so if you don't require it you are not forced into compiling it into your project.

 ```c
 #include "json.h"